Delooping the functor calculus tower: Cofibrant replacements

+In order to construct the towers~\eqref{eq:equiv_general1} whose stages are derived mapping spaces, we need explicit cofibrant replacements for bimodules and infinitesimal bimodules.
+We use the Boardman-Vogt resolution, which has been introduced in~\cite{Boardman68} for topological operads and adapted to bimodules by the first author in~\cite{Ducoulombier16,Ducoulombier17}.
+In Subsection~\ref{ss:cof1} we recall this construction and then adjust it to the $\Lambda$ setting.
+In the second Subsection~\ref{ss:cof2} we construct a Boardman-Vogt type resolution for infinitesimal bimodules.
 In order to fix notation, a \textit{planar tree} $T$ is a finite planar tree with one output edge on the bottom and input edges on the top.
 The output and input edges are considered to be half-open, i.e. connected only to one vertex in the body of the tree.
 The vertex connected to the output edge, called the {\it root} of $T$, is denoted by $r$.
 Each edge in the tree is endowed with an orientation from top to bottom.
 Let $T$ be a planar tree: \begin{itemize}[leftmargin=*] \item[$\blacktriangleright$] The set of its vertices and the set of its edges are denoted by $V(T)$ and $E(T)$ respectively.
 The set of its inner edges $E^{int}(T)$ is formed by the edges connecting two vertices.
 Each edge or vertex is joined to the root by a unique path composed of edges. \item[$\blacktriangleright$] According to the orientation of the tree, if $e$ is an inner edge, then its vertex $t(e)$ toward the root is called the \textit{target vertex} whereas the other vertex $s(e)$ is called the \textit{source vertex}. \item[$\blacktriangleright$] The input edges are called \textit{leaves} and they are ordered from left to right.
 Let $in(T):=\{l_{1},\ldots, l_{|T|}\}$ denote the ordered set of leaves with $|T|$ the number of leaves. \item[$\blacktriangleright$] The set of incoming edges of a vertex $v$ is ordered from left to right.
 This set is denoted by $in(v):=\{e_{1}(v),\ldots, e_{|v|}(v)\}$ with $|v|$ the number of incoming edges.
 The unique output edge of $v$ is denoted by $e_{0}(v)$. \item[$\blacktriangleright$] The number $|v|$ of incoming edges for a vertrex $v$ will be called the {\it arity} of $v$, whereas the total number of adjacent edges at $v$ will be called the {\it valence} of $v$. \end{itemize}